snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 <h3 id="explore">1.3 Explore your data in Elasticsearch and Kibana</h3>

-Sending events is all well and good but now we want to look at the data.
+Sending in events is great, but now we want to look at the data.

 The simplest way to get started is to view the data in Kibana.
 This will require a quick initial setup.